ReneSmeekes/storj_success_rate/README.md

 ## How to use it

-If your operative system can run _bash shell scripts_ then you can run directly the script, otherwise you can run it with the official [_bash_ docker image](https://hub.docker.com/_/bash).
+If your operating system can run _bash shell scripts_ you can run the script directly.
+Otherwise you can run it with the official [_bash_ docker image](https://hub.docker.com/_/bash).

-The script accept one optinal argument which is:
+The script accepts one optional argument, which is:

-a.
-The name of the docker storage node docker container.
+- a) The name of the docker storage node docker container.
-b.
-The path to a storage node log file.
+- b) The path to a storage node log file.

 When the argument isn't provided, then it defauls to option (a) using _storagenode_ as a container name.